codex-storage/codex-research/design/preventing-node-and-network-overload.md

 fill reward, then the fill reward will never be an incentive for an SP to abandon their existing duties.

+#### Possible fill reward:collateral factor?

-// TODO: the maximum fill reward should be less than the smallest allowed collateral by some factor.
-This factor could be a configuration parameter in the smart contract.
-It should also be modeled to understand optimal values.
+The maximum fill reward must be less than the smallest allowed collateral by some factor.
+This factor is to be defined a configuration parameter in the smart contract at the network-level.

 ### Expanding window mechanism